 Eye injuries.
 Injuries to the eye are one of the most common preventable causes of blindness.
 Eye injuries may be caused by irritants such as sand, dirt, or other foreign bodies on the eye's surface.
 Chemicals or foreign bodies that become embedded in the eye can also cause pain and loss of vision.
 Forceful blows to the eye can cause bleeding inside the eye and damage to the cornea, retina, and other important eye structures.

 Glaucoma.
 One of the leading causes of blindness in the United States, glaucoma is a disorder that causes fluid pressure to build up inside the eye, potentially causing damage to the optic nerve.
-Although it can occur in infants and children, it is much more common among older adults.
+Although it can happen in infants and children, it is much more common among older adults.
 Unless detected early by routine screening tests, it usually goes undiagnosed until some vision is lost.

 Retinoblastoma.
 This is a cancerous tumor in the eye that usually appears in the first 5 years of life.
 There may be permanent vision loss, and the affected eye(s) may have to be removed.
 If not properly treated, this cancer can be life-threatening.